Thanjavur Maratha Palace

-The Thanjavur Maratha Palace, known locally as Aranmanai, today is the official residence of the Bhonsle family that ruled Tanjore from 1674 to 1855.
-It is located in Thanjavur, Tamil Nadu.
+The Thanjavur Maratha Palace, known locally as Aranmanai (« the Palace » in Tamil), is the official residence of the Bhonsle family that ruled Tanjore from 1674 to 1855.
+Located at the heart of the historical city of Thanjavur, Tamil Nadu, this palace has served as the residence of the successive rulers of the kingdom from at least the 16th century.

 History

-The Thanjavur Maratha palace was originally constructed by the rulers of Thanjavur Nayak kingdom.
-After the fall of the Thanjavur Nayak kingdom, it served as the official residence of the Thanjavur Marathas.
+The Thanjavur Maratha palace was originally constructed by the Nayaks of the Thanjavur Nayak kingdom.
+After the fall of the Nayak dynasty, it served as the official residence of the Thanjavur Marathas.
 When most of the Thanjavur Maratha kingdom was annexed by the British Empire in 1799, the Thanjavur Marathas continued to hold sway over the palace and the surrounding fort or walled city.
-The Bhonsle family continued to hold on to the palace even after the last king, Shivaji of Thanjavur.
+The Bhonsle family was rendered heirless under the doctrine of lapse following the death of the last king of Thanjavur in 1855, Shivaji II.
+The East India Company subsequently took control of the Tanjore state properties and of the Raja's private estate and other assets, including the palace.
+However, following legal actions brought by members of the royal family, together with disagreements within the colonial administration over the treatment of the former royal estate, the Bhonsle family eventually retained possession of the palace and recovered part of its remaining property.

 Constituents

 The palace complex consists of the Sadar Mahal Palace, the queen's courtyard and the Durbar Hall.
 The Royal Palace Museum contains a splendid collection of Chola bronzes.
 The Raja Serfoji Memorial Hall and the Royal Palace Museum are situated in the Sadar Mahal Palace.
 There is also a small bell tower.
 The Saraswathi Mahal Library is situated with the Thanjavur palace complex.
 The Chandramouleeswarar temple also is located within the premises.